RenderToolbox3/RenderToolboxDocker/README.md

 This repository contains a few Dockerfiles and other configuration for getting RenderToolbox3 to run inside Docker.

 There are a few Dockerfiles organized as layers.
 These are intended to separate the configuration of various parts.
-They layers are:
+The layers are:
  1. Matlab
  1. Mitsuba
  1. pbrt-v2-spectral